 Make a Study Schedule

 One important characteristic of successful college students is the ability to effectively manage their time.
 A study schedule will make your life in college much easier.
-Dedicate time each day for studying, and put it on your calender.
+Dedicate time each day for studying, and put in your academic planner.
 It’s most helpful to study your notes immediately after each class, so daily studying can boost your recall of information.
 Finally, designate a space specifically for studying.
 Your study space should be relatively quiet and allow room for all of your materials.

 Drop an Activity